aramis-lab/clinicadl/docs/TSVTools.md

 </pre>

 Each tsv file comprises the `participant_id` and `session_id` values of all the sessions that correspond to the label.
-The values of the last column `diagnosis` are equal to the label name.
+The values of the column `diagnosis` are equal to the label name.
+The age and sex are also included in the TSV files.
+The names of these columns depend on the columns of `merged_tsv`.

 ## `split` - Single split observing similar age and sex distributions